Get E-Book

 export { default as EventEmitter } from 'node:events';

-The first line makes readFile and writeFile available from the current module even though they are not local variables in it.
-The second line takes the default export of node:events and re-exports it as a named export called EventEmitter.
+The second line takes the default export from node:events and re-exports it as a named export called EventEmitter.

-Wildcard re-exports forward named exports in bulk:
+Wildcard re-exports forward named exports in bulk -

 js